DIRECTOR OF ENGINEERING // DISTRIBUTED SYSTEMS // PLATFORM OPERATIONS

 AI-Orchestrated Workflow System

-Built agentic workflows to reduce manual operational work and improve delivery velocity across distributed engineering teams.
+Built agentic workflows to reduce repetitive operational work, improve delivery consistency, and streamline engineering coordination across distributed teams.

-Developed a Rust-based encryption service to isolate sensitive data and support high-concurrency production workloads with minimal overhead.
+Developed a Rust-based encryption service designed to isolate sensitive data and support secure, high-concurrency production workloads with minimal operational overhead.

 Release Automation System